aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

 | `skewness`, `kurtosis` | distributional shape of the hours |

-Design notes recorded in the repo: `load_factor` exists in the engine but is **excluded downstream** — it correlates highly with the remaining summaries and keeping it would double-count one axis of variation.
+Design notes recorded in the repo: `load_factor` exists in the engine but is **excluded downstream**: it correlates highly with the remaining summaries and keeping it would double-count one axis of variation.
 Scale-invariance is tested explicitly in `tests/test_features.py` (a uniform scaling of the profile changes the scale diagnostics and not the shape group).
 The panel fed to PCA is